-These components, along with your interest in the role and the field, must be brought together in your application materials (resumes and cover letters) and interviews.
+The connections among these components, along with your energy and interest in the role and the field, must be brought together in your application materials and interviews.
 The following tips will help you get started.

 Think about what you enjoy doing, what you've accomplished, what interests you and why.
 Remind yourself of your successes and the projects, classes, and activities in which you've been most engaged and at your best.

-Browse our library, review job descriptions in E-Access, and talk with people in your fields of interest.
-Many people enjoy talking about their work and offering advice to those starting out, and these connections will build your professional network.
+Most people enjoy talking about their work and offering advice to those starting out, and these connections will build your professional network.
 Smith alumnae can be an excellent source of advice and information (find them in the Alumnae Association of Smith College online directory; a career advisor at the Lazarus Centercan help you get started) .
 Ask faculty, former supervisors, friends, and family to suggest others with whom to talk.
 If you've seen an article about someone, read a bio on a website, heard her/him speak, or read her/his work, email or write to request an informational interview.